 Right-click the column header and then click Hide Column.

 To see the list of all columns, right-click any column header and then click Columns List.
 Names of hidden columns are shown struck through.
 To toggle between hidden and shown state of a column, select it in the list and press Space.

 Enable coding assistance

-Right-click the column header or individual cell and then click Edit As to select a language and provide coding assistance when modifying the contents.
+Right-click the column header or individual cell and then click Set Highlighting Language to select a language and provide coding assistance when modifying the contents.